A Simple Phenomenological Model for Grain Clustering in Turbulence: Comparison with Simulations and Experiments

 \section{Comparison with Simulations and Experiments}

-Going forward, unless otherwise specified we will assume the theoretically preferred $\deltadim=2$ and $\Ndim=2$.
+Going forward, unless otherwise specified we will assume the ``default'' $\deltadim=2$ and $\Ndim=2$.
 The values $\rhoratio$ and $\taustop$ are necessarily specified for each experiment.
-With these values, we only need two additional parameters to completely determine our model predictions.
+With these values, we only need two or three additional parameters to completely determine our model predictions.
 One is the ratio of eddy turnover time to stopping time on the largest scales $\taustopeddy(\Lmax)$ (or equivalently, ratio $\Teddy(\Lmax)/\Omega^{-1}$), the other is the ratio of mean drift to turbulent velocity $\beta \equiv |\Veddy(\Lmax)|/|\vdrift|$ (or equivalently the disk parameters $\alpha^{1/2}/\Pi$).
 These are properties of the gas turbulence and mean flow, so in some cases are pre-specified but in other cases are determined in a more complicated manner by other forces.
 To compare to simulations, we also (in some cases) need to account for their finite resolution, i.e.\ minimum $\scalevar/\Lmax$ or effective Reynolds number.
+Recall, we assumed a full inertial-range scaling for the turbulence; but many simulations resolve only a very limited (or no) inertial range.
+As a result, grain clustering (especially on small scales) may be under-estimated, and it would be inappropriate to compare our model assuming a fully-resolved cascade to the limited dynamic range of the simulations.
+Finally, the one additional parameter which is sometimes important is the fraction of eddies which are anti-cyclonic (anti-aligned with the shear flow in the disk) as opposed to cyclonic, when we compare to simulations with an externally imposed shear flow (e.g.\ a Keplerian gravitational field).
+For reasons we discuss below, our ``default'' model assumes these are equally likely.